 From Queenstown: Milford Sound Full-Day Trip by Bus & Boat

 The wild beauty of the nature around Te Anau can be also explored on foot.
 The beauty to the Milford Sound from the lake Te Anau can be covered by the Milford track.
 This track starts on the west part of the lake.
 Apart from this track, there is another famous track, called Routeburn track.
 From the Milford Road, this track can be accessed, which heads towards the Mount Aspiring National Park.
 Another track which starts on this lake is known as the Kepler track.

 Website: Walking Tracks Te Anau

 The Waiau River flows from the Fiordland National Park, in between the Lake Te Anau and Lake Manapouri.
+This is one of many places to visit in Te Anau if you love fishing.
 While staying in Te Anau, you can opt for a fishing expedition in the jet boats.
 Through this jet boat ride you can also get a glimpse of the picturesque locations around the Fiordland National Park.
 The trout fish are popular in this river, which will give you an excellent adventure of spin fishing, even if you are a novice.

 Jet boating at Waiau River

 Address: Fish Jet, Te Anau NZ, Fiordland, 9600, New Zealand

 10. Explore the city and visit Fiordland Vintage Machinery Museum